2022 program dates: Thursday, June 2nd – Friday, July 29, 2022

-- Letters may address academic competency, level of maturity, flexibility, and readiness for a challenging, independent, professional learning experience.
+- References will be asked to address your level of maturity, flexibility, academic and professional skills, and readiness for a challenging, independent, professional learning experience.

-- Please do not ask the address specific internship placements in the letter.
+- Please do not ask the recommender to address specific internship placements in the reference.

 Once the member school has accepted a student as a SHECP Intern and the intern has completed all paperwork, the student registers and the internship matching process will begin.
 This process takes place during January, February, March, and April.

-- SHECP Internship Director matches the student with an organization, balancing the student preferences with commitments to organizations in different geographic regions and housing limitations.
-(Some placements prefer rising seniors or specific academic training.)
+- SHECP Internship Director matches the student with an organization, balancing the student preferences with SHECP commitments to organizations.

-- Student and agency are notified of the match via email from SHECP.
-The agency receives the student’s resume , letter of recommendation, and some essay responses.
+- Student, agency, and college are notified of the match via email from SHECP by April 1.
+The agency receives the student’s resume, letter of recommendation, and some essay responses.

-- The student initiates a phone interview with the agency, and both parties confirm the placement is a good match.
-If one party feels it’s not a good match, the SHECP Internship Director will place the intern in another agency.
-(A second match is not common, but there are several each year for a wide variety of reasons and is simple a step in identifying a suitable match.
+- The student initiates a phone interview with the agency.
+After the call, both parties must confirm the match before the placement is finalized.
+If one party feels it’s not a good match, the SHECP Internship Director will match the intern in another agency.
+(A second match is not common, but there are several each year for a wide variety of reasons.)

-- Once matched, the student develops with the agency supervisor a Community Learning Agreement (CLA) in preparation for the internship.
+- Once matched, the student develops with the agency supervisor a Community Learning Agreement (CLA) by April 25th in preparation for the internship.
 This helps to further align expectations.